lawsonkeith/PiIO/docs/Readme_NodeRed.md

 ### Dependencies

-User interfaces done in my examples were done using __node-red-contrib-ui__.
+User interfaces done in the examples were done using __node-red-contrib-ui__.
 This provides additional nodes to provide all the user interface components.
 This can be installed as follows: